West Side of the Park

 Test Plot - Elysian

 Landscape architecture firm Terremoto planted their first “Test Plot” here in 2022.
 That endeavor is now its own non-profit that keeps expanding throughout Los Angeles and other cities and states.
 There are now 6 plots at the top of the West Loop Trail under the guidance of Jenny Jones.
-She and her team work with parks and volunteers to introduce natives back into ecosystems that need them for wildlife and fire prevention.
+She and her team work with parks and volunteers to introduce natives back into ecosystems that rely on them.

 Walnut Hill

 Is the newest addition to Elysian Park.
 Its 18 acres holds a full size basketball court, a basketball half court and a children’s playground.
 Also up above, are two big meadows for informal sports or parties.
-There is some discussion of adding bocce or pickleball courts here.
+To encourage visitation FoEp is floating the idea of adding bocce or pickleball courts.

 For additional images please visit our Flickr page!